Find Affordable College Courses

 Of the 105 students majoring in biology at Midwestern University - Glendale, 41% are male and 59% are female.

 A rank of #3 on this year’s list means Texas A&M University - College Station is a great place for general biology students working on their master’s degree.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+Located in the midsize city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 About 58% of the students majoring in biology at the school are women while 42% are male.

-A rank of #4 on this year’s list means University of the Incarnate Word is a great place for general biology students working on their master’s degree.
-Located in the large city of San Antonio, UIW is a private not-for-profit school with a medium-sized student population.
+The in-demand master’s degree programs at University of the Incarnate Word helped the school earn the #4 place on this year’s ranking of the most popular general biology schools in the Southwest Region .
+Located in the large city of San Antonio, UIW is a private not-for-profit college with a moderately-sized student population.

 About 67% of the students majoring in biology at the school are women while 33% are male.